 Counsellors play a crucial role in improving the health and wellbeing of our society.
 The Government is investing an additional £1 billion in 2020/21 to mental health services, aiming to ensure that one million more people have access to high quality care.

 Working in confidential settings, counsellors work with a variety of people across a range of often challenging and complex issues.
 Ensuring practitioners have the self-reflection and resilience to support people as theywork through these issues, is a key element of both the Foundation degree and BA (Hons) Top-Up.

 Counselling Services can be found in a variety of settings including schools, universities, colleges, GP surgeries, hospitals, in the workplace, addiction agencies, disabilitysupport groups and private practice.

 Sometimes counsellors will have dual roles, such as a Nurse, Teacher or Advice Worker.
 As a result of these dual roles, counselling can often be a second career.
-At Preston’s College our Foundation degree and BSc (Hons) degree programmes are awarded by the University of Derby and focus on the person centred model of counselling theory and practice.
+At Preston’s College our Foundation degree and BSc (Hons) degree programmes focus on the person centred model of counselling theory and practice.